- Academic Affairs

 - University Counsel

-A: YES.
+Yes.
 Please recycle any and all stationery that includes the University seal.
 To order correctly branded stationery, please contact the University’s approved print vendor Miller’s Minuteman Press.
-Their team will provide you access to an online branded stationery portal to place orders for business cards, letterhead, envelopes, and numerous other materials.
+Its team will provide you access to an online branded stationery portal to place orders for business cards, letterhead, envelopes, and numerous other materials.

 - Executive Leadership Committee